Sun-Mountain/hanoi_game/readme.md

 First project of General Assembly's Web Development Intensive: Create a game using HTML, CSS, and JavaScript.
 I chose the [Tower of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi).
 A game with three towers or rods and a minimum of three discs stacked from largest to smallest.

 __Game Requirements:__
-* Only one disc moved at a time. :ballot_box_with_check:
+:ballot_box_with_check: Only one disc moved at a time.
-* Every move takes top disc from one stack and places on top of another. :ballot_box_with_check:
+:ballot_box_with_check: Every move takes top disc from one stack and places on top of another.
-* No disc can be put on top of a smaller disc. :ballot_box_with_check:
+:ballot_box_with_check: No disc can be put on top of a smaller disc.

 __Bonuses:__
 * Add timer-based scoring. :x: